olimorris/tmux-pomodoro-plus/README.md

 </p>

 <p align="center">
 Incorporate the <a href="https://en.wikipedia.org/wiki/Pomodoro_Technique">Pomodoro technique</a> into your <a href="https://github.com/tmux/tmux">tmux</a> setup.
-Forked from <a href="https://github.com/alexanderjeurissen/tmux-pomodoro">Tmux Pomodoro</a>
+Forked from <a href="https://github.com/alexanderjeurissen/tmux-pomodoro">Tmux Pomodoro</a><br><br>Please subscribe to <a href="https://github.com/olimorris/tmux-pomodoro-plus/issues/29">this issue</a> to be notifed of any breaking changes to the plugin
 </p>

 ## :sparkles: Features

 - Toggle pomodoro timer on/off and see the countdown in the status bar
+- Upon completion of a Pomodoro, see a break countdown in the status bar
 - Set intervals and trigger a long break
-- Upon completion of a pomodoro, see a break countdown in the status bar
-- Customise the pomodoro duration, break times and intervals
+- Customise the Pomodoro duration, break times and intervals
-- Automatically restart your pomodoros
+- Automatically start your Pomodoros
-- Desktop alerts for pomodoro and break completion (macOS and Linux only)
+- Desktop alerts for Pomodoro and break completion (macOS and Linux only)
 - Custom keybindings

 ## :camera: Screenshots